thomasbarkats/yasui/docs/en/reference/logging.md

 }
 ```

-### Method-Level Access
+### Request-Level Logger

-- `@Logger()` - Get request-specific logger instance (no parameters)

-Use the `@Logger()` decorator to get a dedicated logger instance that is automatically started at the beginning of the route.
-This is useful for tracking timing throughout the operation in debug mode.
-This works in both controller methods and middleware methods.
+Use the `@Logger()` decorator to get a **dedicated, per-request logger instance**.
+Each request gets its own isolated logger that is automatically started for timing tracking.
+Logger is started when the request begins.

 ```typescript
 import { LoggerService } from 'yasui';